Peels at LAB Skin Clinic, Neutral Bay – Call 02 9170 4693

 Most patients sustain their improvement with regular use of retinoic acid and sunscreens and are seen annually until they are comfortable with self- treatment.

-Come and see the experts and allow us to give you back flawless skin.
-Call 02 9909 3602 or click on the link below to make a booking online.
+Come and see the experts and allow us to give you back perfectly clear and rejuvenated skin.

 Six Things to Consider Before a Chemical Peel